Chaitalykundu/Data-Structure-and-Algorithm/Love-Babbar-cheatsheet/Array/3-Kth smallest element - GFG/Theory.md

-- A Heap is a special Tree-based data structure in which the tree is a **_complete binary tree_**.
+- A HEAP is a special Tree-based data structure in which the tree is a **_complete binary tree_**.

-* A complete binary tree is a binary tree in which all the levels are completely filled except possibly the lowest one, which is filled from the left.
+* **A COMPLETE BINARY TREE** is a binary tree in which all the levels are completely filled except possibly the lowest one, which is filled from the left.

+* In a complete binary tree, if there are n nodes, then height of the tree = log(n)

 &nbsp;